AI

 5. Reporting is required. “report results”.
 The agent has to surface what happened, not just silently finish.
 This is what makes the skill auditable.

-Anatomy of a thin skill (delegate to a subagent)
+When a skill delegates to a subagent

 ---